linode/docs/docs/web-servers/nginx/enable-tls-on-nginx-for-https-connections.md

 title: 'Getting Started with NGINX - Part 3: Enable TLS for HTTPS Connections'
 ---

+Transport Layer Security (TLS) is the successor to Secure Socket Layer (SSL).
+It provides stronger and more efficient HTTPS, and contains enhancements not found in SSL such as Forward Secrecy, compatibility with modern OpenSSL cipher suites, and HSTS.

-A single NGINX installation can host multiple websites.
-Any number of them can use the same TLS certificate and key, or a certificate/key pair exclusively their own.
+A single NGINX installation can host multiple websites and any number of them can use the same TLS certificate and key, or a cert/key pair exclusively their own.

-## What is TLS?

-Transport Layer Security (TLS) is the successor to Secure Socket Layer (SSL), and provides stronger HTTPS access to web servers from browsers and other devices.

 This guide outlines several scenarios for how to add a TLS certificate to your site's NGINX configuration.

 ## Before You Begin